Thyroid & Parathyroid Glands

 The parathyroid glands are four small glands in the neck next to the thyroid gland that are part of the endocrine system.
 They produce parathyroid hormone (PTH), which maintains calcium and phosphorus levels in the blood.
 The primary disease associated with the parathyroids is overproduction of PTH, known as hyperparathyroidism.

 Surgical removal of one or more parathyroid glands is called a parathyroidectomy.
 In most cases of hyperparathyroidism, only one gland has to be removed, and a procedure called minimally-invasive radio-guided parathyroid (MIRP) surgery can be performed.
 MIRP surgery requires a much smaller incision and has a very high success rate.
 The operation usually takes less than 30 minutes and you may return home within one to two hours.
 You will be able to resume your normal activities after just one day.
-By using rapid PTH testing during the procedure, your surgeon will be able to determine immediately when all of the abnormal parathyroid tissue has been removed.
+Sometimes rapid PTH testing is used during the procedure allowing your surgeon to be able to determine immediately when all of the abnormal parathyroid tissue has been removed.
 This helps make the surgery more precise and helps shorten the length of the surgery.